Promotion of Health Management

 No-smoking initiatives

-*5 quit smoking declaration and support system: Program to support employees to quit smoking: a program to support employees who will quit smoking provides support from surrounding colleagues for employees who declare they will take on the challenge of quitting smoking, ahead of prohibit smoking on all company property on April 1, 2025.
+*7 Program to support employees to quit smoking: a program to support employees who will quit smoking provides support from surrounding colleagues for employees who declare they will take on the challenge of quitting smoking.

 State of participation in the Stop Smoking Challenge(Non-consolidated)